Spata Training Centre: History

 The new architecturally designed AEK Training Centre has been built since 2010 and it is located in Spata, Attica.
 It is the home of the club's team and academy and is recognized as one of the best in the Balkans.
+The initial cost of its construction was 15 million euros.
+In 2013, the training center was modernized, with the creation of the most modern rehabilitation center in Greece and the construction of the 3rd plastic turf field for the needs of the Academies, the cost of which reached 5.5 million euros.

 The modern facility - which includes two natural grass pitches, an artificial pitch, world-class player preparation areas, pool and hydrotherapy complex, altitude room, large-scale gymnasium and specialist sports rehabilitation suites - will support the club's ambitions to attract, develop and retain the highest quality talent.

-Dimitris Melissanidis recently managed to buy another 70 acres of land at this area, in order to enlarge the Training Centre of AEK, by constructing more football fields and buildings for the hospitality of team's footballers.

 Since 2014, the official name of the ground is "OPAP Sports Centre".
-On 4 July 2018, the Sports Centre came to auction which was bought by Dimitris Melissanidis for a price of €3.5m and then donated it to AEK.
-Alongside the Sports Centre, Melissanidis also bought 70 hectares for an extra €5.5m which were added to the wider area of the existing training center and there will be additional stadiums along with the necessary additional facilities for the preparation of the team and for the hospitality of the players.
+Alongside the Sports Centre, Dimitris Melissanidis managed to buy another 70 acres of land at this area for a price of €5.5m, in order to enlarge team's Training Centre by constructing more football fields and buildings for the hospitality of team's footballers.

+Since then, AEK has been using the said facilities on an area of 144 acres, within which the training center expands.

+Facilities

+The training center has three football pitches, two of which meet the dimensional requirements of the International Association Football Federation (FIFA).
+The third of these was built three years later than the others, in 2013.
+Two of the three have natural turf and a drainage system.